UK's new EU commissioner says budget row with Brussels must 'calm down'

-LONDON, Nov 6 (Reuters) - Britain’s new European commissioner Jonathan Hill said on Thursday that a row between London and Brussels over a demand for 2.1 billion euros (2.63 billion US dollar) had become highly political and that the situation needed to be calmed down.
+LONDON (Reuters) - Britain’s new European commissioner Jonathan Hill said on Thursday that a row between London and Brussels over a demand for 2.1 billion euros ($2.63 billion) had become highly political and that the situation needed to be calmed down.

 The European Commission angered Prime Minister David Cameron last month by presenting his country with what he called an unacceptably large bill in an appalling way after a technical recalculation of member states’ economies.